LabModelsDigitalsUPC/converters/IFC-converters/README.md

 To ensure consistency and maintainability, **follow these steps when adding a new converter:**

 ### 1. Create a New Folder
-- Place all code, configuration, and documentation for your converter in a dedicated subfolder (e.g., `IFC-to-XY+Z/`).
-Add '+' when more than one ouput is obtained.
+- Place all code, configuration, and documentation for your converter in a dedicated subfolder (e.g., `IFC-to-X-Y-Z/`).
+Add - at the end to indicate all the outputs expected

 ### 2. Write a Well-Structured README
 - Include an index/table of contents.
 - Provide a clear user guide (requirements, usage, examples, output).
 - Provide a developer guide (project structure, code overview, contribution guidelines, build pipeline).
 - Use section headers, tables, and examples for clarity.
-- See the `IFC-to-RDF+Geom/README.md` for a template.
+- See the `IFC-to-RDF-Geom/README.md` for a template.

 ### 3. Annotate and Document Your Code
 - Use docstrings for all classes and functions.